Szymon-Lurka/App-Landing-Page/README.md

 ### Coded website for challenge - maximum 8 hours for coding.
 I finished after 7 hours.
 I used free PSD project found on freebiesbug.com

+## If u want to open this project
+In your terminal:
+1. npm install
+2. gatsby develop
+3. go to localhost:8000